matebence/angular/README.md

 - The server at the end servs our `index.html` and `app.js`
 - `AppComponenet.ts` - it holds  the app-root selector.
 Which is our root
-- main.ts - itt start our `AppModule`
+- main.ts - it start our `AppModule`
-- This is the root module which again usses the `AppComponenet.ts`
+- This is the root module which again uses the `AppComponenet.ts`

+**Debugging**

+- We open dev tools -> JS console
+- We open dev tools -> Sources -> webpack/./src/app
+- We install Augury Google Chrome Extension

 **Component definition**